nataliavav/BookingPlatform/ReadMe.txt

-Access database for a vacation booking agency, including Tables, Queries, Forms, and Reports.
+Access database for a vacation booking agency, including Tables, Queries, Forms, and Reports (database in Greek).

 Basic functionalities include:
 > Create vacation packages
 > Assign customers to the vacation
 > Manage hotels for the vacation